 Wisdom teeth can cause a lot of discomfort for those who still have them.
 Yet, that is not the only reason why patients should get their wisdom teeth removed in Jacksonville, FL.
 Continue reading to learn more about how wisdom teeth can be expertly removed by a dental professional.

-Why Wisdom Teeth Are Removed
+Why Are Wisdom Teeth Removed In Jacksonville, FL?

 The late-erupting nature of wisdom teeth is why they’re arguably the most problematic of all teeth.
 That’s because by the time they erupt, there’s usually little to no room left in the mouth for them.
 This means that if they are allowed to erupt, it could lead to pain, overcrowding of the mouth and/or eventual malocclusion.

-- Even if wisdom teeth grow in seemingly fine, many dentists may still recommend their removal.
+Even if wisdom teeth grow in seemingly fine, many dentists may still recommend their removal.
 That’s because they’re so far back in the mouth that they become difficult to clean and treat for tooth decay.

 Regularly seeing the doctor per the industry-recommended timeline of once every six months is the best way to keep an eye on the development of wisdom teeth as people age.
 That’s because X-rays are typically annually taken, which can monitor the growth of these far-back molars and help to better determine what – if any – impact they are having on the rest of the mouth.

 Wisdom teeth removals are an outpatient procedure that’s conducted with anesthesia.
 It should be a painless procedure, though swelling and bruising is likely to occur following extraction.
 In the days following removal, patients are also usually directed to eat soft foods, such as pudding, yogurt, soup, and milkshakes.